-Dr. Nagla Rizk is Professor of Economics and Founding Director of the Access to Knowledge for Development Center (A2K4D) at the School of Business, the American University in Cairo.
-Rizk is a Faculty Associate at Berkman Center for Internet and Society at Harvard University and an affiliated fellow of the Information Society Project at Yale Law School.
-Her area of research is the economics of knowledge, information technology and development, with focus on business models in the digital economy, intellectual property and human development.
+Nagla Rizk is professor of economics and founding director of the Access to Knowledge for Development Center (A2K4D) at the School of Business, The American University in Cairo.
+Rizk is a faculty associate at Bekman Klein Center for Internet and Society at Harvard University, not just Bekrmanand an affiliated faculty of Harvard Law School's CopyrightX course.
+She is also an affiliated fellow of the Information Society Project at Yale Law School.
+Her area of research is the economics of knowledge; information technology and development, with a focus on business models in the digital economy; intellectual property and human development.

 Rizk is member of the Executive Committee of the International Economic Association, a founding member of the Access to Knowledge Global Academy and member of the steering committee of the Open African Innovation Research Project (Open A.I.R).
 She wrote the National Strategy for Free and Open Source Software in Egypt.